Aandreba/wasm2spirv/README.md

 ## Installation

-To add `wasm2spirv` as a library for your Rust project, run this command on you'r project's root directory: `cargo add wasm2spirv`
+To add `wasm2spirv` as a library for your Rust project, run this command on you'r project's root directory.\
+`cargo add wasm2spirv`

-To install the latest version of the `wasm2spirv` CLI, run this command:
+To install the latest version of the `wasm2spirv` CLI, run this command.\
 `cargo install wasm2spirv`

 ## Cargo features